Waarom Sainte-Foy Skioord?

 SAINTE FOY INTERMEDIATES

-There are plenty of red runs suitable for intermediate skiers looking to sharpen their technique.
-Since 2018 there’s a new red south-west-facing slope in the La Marquise sector, served by the Les Marquises chairlift.
+The latest is a red south-west-facing slope in the La Marquise sector built, served by the Les Marquises chairlift.
 At the starting point, there is a Chamois sign that gives children and adults instructions for off-piste skiing, and advice about precautions to take.

-The more daring can also take a guide to explore and ski Sainte Foy on one of the renowned off-piste routes to the deserted farming hamlet of Le Monal, or the infamous 1700m vertical descent of the north face of Fogliettaz.
-Sainte Foy Tarentaise’s proximity to the Italian boarder means it is easy to arrange a day’s heli-skiing above La Thuile and La Rosière too.
+The more daring should take a guide to explore and ski Sainte-Foy on one of the renowned off-piste routes to the deserted farming hamlet of Le Monal, or the infamous 1700 m vertical descent on the north face of Foglietta.
+Ste-Foy Tarentaise’s proximity to the Italian border makes it easy to arrange a day’s heli-skiing above La Thuile and La Rosière.

 SAINTE FOY SNOWBOARDERS